Monetization for Publishers: 8 Tactics Guaranteed to Work

 Whether your business is a large for-profit media company or a nonprofit weekly newspaper in a small town, you simply can't afford to rely solely on your existing revenue streams.

-To survive in today's marketplace, publishers large and small must constantly innovate themselves.
+To survive in today's market, publishers large and small must constantly innovate themselves.

-It's no secret that creating great content is difficult.
-However, it's even harder to write great content and run a successful media company at the same time.
+It's no secret that creating great content is hard.
+But it's even harder to write great content and run a successful media company at the same time.

 However, for many publishers, there are still many untapped opportunities to generate revenue - you just need to know how.

-In this article, I'll share 8 monetization tips to help your publisher generate revenue and secure your long-term future.
+In this article, I'll share 8 monetization tips that will help your publishing company generate revenue and secure your long-term future.

 Here we go.